idaholab/moose/modules/solid_mechanics/doc/content/syntax/Physics/SolidMechanics/QuasiStatic/index.md

 ## Constructed MooseObjects

-The Solid Mechanics QuasiStatic Physics is used to construct the kernels, displacement variables, and strain materials in a consistent manner as required for a continuum mechanics simulation simulation.
+The Solid Mechanics QuasiStatic Physics Action is used to construct the kernels, displacement variables, and strain materials in a consistent manner as required for a continuum mechanics simulation simulation.
 Optionally it generates aux variables and auxkernels to aid in the output of tensor components and scalar quantities.

 ### For the `StressDivergenceTensors` Kernels

-!table id=tmMaster_action_table_sdt caption=Correspondence Among Action Functionality and MooseObjects for the Solid Mechanics QuasiStatic Physics, current kernel system
+!table id=tmMaster_action_table_sdt caption=Correspondence Among Action Functionality and MooseObjects for the Solid Mechanics QuasiStatic Physics Action, current kernel system
 | Functionality     | Replaced Classes   | Associated Parameters   |
 |-------------------|--------------------|-------------------------|
 | Calculate stress divergence equilibrium for the given coordinate system | [StressDivergenceTensors](/StressDivergenceTensors.md) and optionally [WeakPlaneStress](/WeakPlaneStress.md) or [StressDivergenceRZTensors](/StressDivergenceRZTensors.md) or [StressDivergenceRSphericalTensors](/StressDivergenceRSphericalTensors.md) | `displacements` : a string of the displacement field variables |